 - Albany & Capital Region Farmers Markets offers a wide variety of markets located throughout the Albany area where you can find an abundance of locally grown, fresh fruits and vegetables.

-- Just Say Yes to Fruits & Vegetables provides nutrition education for low-income New Yorkers and those participating in the Supplemental Nutrition Assistance Program, or SNAP.
+- Just Say Yes to Fruits & Vegetables provides nutrition education for low-income New Yorkers and those participating in the Supplemental Nutrition Assistance Program.

 - NYSDOH Farmers’ Market Nutrition Program provides checks to women, infants and children through the Women, Infants and Children Program (WIC) and to seniors through the Commodity Supplemental Food Program (CSFP) for the purchase of locally grown, fresh fruits and vegetables.

 - NYSDOH ‘Growing up Healthy Hotline’ helps pregnant and parenting people in New York State find the help they need.